 Once you’ve read some of the books on this list, you’ll be jazzed to visit Jordan.
 The following blog resources and travel books on Jordan will give you practical tips to help you get there.

-- How much it cost to travel to Jordan.
+- Naomi’s guide for how much it cost to travel to Jordan.

 - Five stunning Roman ruins in Jordan.